-The Old Mill and the Valley in which it sits, have long been a part of Canadian Heritage.
-Centuries before the coming of the white man, the Huron Indians roamed the Humber Valley.
+Old Mill Toronto and the Valley in which it sits, have long been a part of Canadian Heritage.
+Centuries before the coming of the white man, the Huron Peoples (also called Wyandot, Wyandotte, or Wendat) an Iroquoian-speaking peoples roamed the Humber Valley for centuries.

 In 1615 Samuel Champlain sent a young guide to scout the route southward from the Lake Simcoe region.
-So it was that Etienne Brule became the first recorded explorer to see the Humber and view Lake Ontario.
-Brule lived among the Huron Indians, learning their language and customs, becoming an important mediator between the Huron Indians and the French settlers.
+So it was that Etienne Brule became the first recorded European explorer to see the Humber and view Lake Ontario.
+Brule lived among the Huron Peoples, learning their language and customs, becoming a mediator between the Huron Peoples and the French settlers.
 Brule traveled the Humber, part of a long established trading route known as “Toronto Carrying Place”.
 Ornaments, weapons, and furs were popular trading commodities.

 During the 1600’s the Humber River was known as St. Johns Creek but was renamed by John Graves Simcoe, the first Governor of Upper Canada, after two rivers in his homeland.
 In 1793 Simcoe ordered the Queens Rangers to build a sawmill, which he named the Kings Mill.
 This was the first industrial site of what is known today as the City of Toronto.